 Llewellyn William Atcherley was the highest-ranking member of the family to serve in the Great War.
-As a former officer with the Army Service Corps, he entered the conflict on 21 September 1914 from the Reserve, at the age of 44, as Major L. W. Atcherley, M.V.O.
+A former officer with the Army Service Corps, he returned to the Army on 5 August 1914 from the Reserve, at the age of 44, as Major L. W. Atcherley, M.V.O.
 He was immediately given the temporary rank of Lieutenant-Colonel.
 Anybody who has watched the BBC’s Black Adder Goes Forth may at this point have visions of a character in the mould of Stephen Fry’s General Melchett, a barking buffoon.
 Nothing could be further from the truth.
-Although the popular image of the Army that fought the First World War is one of “Lions led by Donkeys,” that image is misleading – and Llewellyn William Atcherley was anything but asinine.
+Although a popular image of the Army that fought the First World War is one of “Lions led by Donkeys,” that image is misleading – and Llewellyn William Atcherley was anything but asinine.

 Material reclaimed at the front went to salvage depots for initial screening and sorting.
 Where items could be cleaned up and returned to service on the spot, that is exactly what happened.
 Clothing and equipment in need of repair, and materials such as metals which could be used for the manufacture of new equipment, went off to appropriate destinations for processing, often on the vehicles and ships which had brought everything out to the theatre of operations in the first place.

 In March 1918 the wartime recycling campaign went a step further, with the creation of a National Salvage Council “to deal with the problems of civil salvage and the recovery of waste products generally.”
 To guide the Council’s work an executive board was set up, with representatives from the Local Government Board, the Ministry of Food and Board of Agriculture, and three military men including the Controller of Army Salvage, Major-General Atcherley.